 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in education programs or activities operated by recipients of Federal financial assistance.
-RCSS prohibits discrimination based on sex, including sexual harassment.
+RCSS prohibits discrimination based on sex, including sex-based harassment.

-Sexual harassment means conduct on the basis of sex that satisfies one or more of the following:
+Sex-based harassment is a form of sex discrimination and means sexual harassment and other harassment on the basis of sex that satisfies one or more of the following:

-- (1) An employee of the School System conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct. - (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the School System's education programs or activities; or - (3) "Sexual assault" as defined in 20 U.S.C. § 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C. § 12291(a)(10), "domestic violence" as defined in 34 U.S.C. § 12291(a)(8), or "stalking" as defined in 34 U.S.C. § 12291(a)(30).
+- (1) Quid Pro Quo Harassment: When an employee of the School System conditions the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct. - (2) Hostile Environment Harassment: Unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive, that it limits or denies a person's ability to participate in or benefit from the School System's education programs or activities; or - (3) Specific Offenses: "Sexual assault" as defined in 20 U.S.C. § 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C. § 12291(a)(10), "domestic violence" as defined in 34 U.S.C. § 12291(a)(8), or "stalking" as defined in 34 U.S.C. § 12291(a)(30).

-Any student or employee who believes themselves to be discriminated against on the basis of sex should make a report to an administrator or the School Title IX Coordinator.
-To access the Complaint Form, please visit the following link: https://www.rcboe.org/Page/62245.
+Any student or employee who believes themselves to be discriminated against on the basis of sex should make a report to an administrator, the School Title IX Contact, or the System Title IX Coordinator.
+To access the Complaint Form, please visit the following link: RCSS Title IX Information.